gitlabhq/gitlabhq/doc/ci/runners/README.md

 sudo gitlab-runner register
 ```

-###  Lock a specific runner from being enabled from other projects
+###  Lock a specific runner from being enabled for other projects

-You can configure a runner to assign it exclusively to the one project.
+You can configure a runner to assign it exclusively to a project.
+When a
-When a runner is locked on project this way, it can no longer be enabled
+runner is locked this way, it can no longer be enabled for other projects.
-for other projects.
-This setting is available on each runner in
-*Project Settings* > *Runners*.
+This setting is available on each runner in *Project Settings* > *Runners*.

 ###  Making an existing Shared Runner Specific